andrew-lee2/sbr_scraper_nba/README.md

 Pandas

 Note: you must either have Tor open when running this code or you must comment out that section of code prior to running.

+this is a refactoring of https://github.com/SharpChiCity/SBRscraper. moving this to private repo for other work.